opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 (4) The Registry may require parties to a case to provide supporting documents to substantiate proposed amendments to other details of the electronic case file before the amendment is approved.
 For example, amendments to add or remove a party to the case have to be supported by an order of court; and amendments to change the name, gender, identification number, or marital status of a party to the case have to be substantiated by documentary proof.

-<span style="font-weight: bold; font-style: italic;">*File inspection by non-parties or parties who are not registered users*</span>
+_**File inspection by non-parties or parties who are not registered users**_

-(5) <span id="Sub-para_1"></span>In order to inspect a case file, the following procedure should be followed:
+(5) <In order to inspect a case file, the following procedure should be followed:

-(a) <span id="Sub-para_1_a"></span>A [Request](javascript:TextPopup\(this\))<span id="POPUP343133008" class="expandtext" style="display: none;"> Formerly known as “praecipe”   </span> should be made to obtain leave to inspect the file.
+: (a) A [Request](javascript:TextPopup\(this\))<span id="POPUP343133008" class="expandtext" style="display: none;"> Formerly known as “praecipe”   </span> should be made to obtain leave to inspect the file.
 The Request should state the name of the person who is to carry out the search or inspection.
 If this person is not a solicitor, his identity card number should also be included in the Request after his name, and a copy of his identity card should be provided.
 The Request should also state the interest that the applicant has in the matter, and the reason for the search or inspection.
 If the search or inspection is requested for the purpose of ascertaining information for use in a separate suit or matter, the Request should clearly state the nature of the information sought and the relevance of such information to the separate suit or matter.

-(b) Once approval for inspection has been received from the Court,
+: (b) Once approval for inspection has been received from the Court,

-(i) registered users can inspect the case file online through the Electronic Filing Service;
+: (i) registered users can inspect the case file online through the Electronic Filing Service;

-(ii) parties who are not registered users can inspect the case file by presenting a copy of the approval at the service bureau.
+: (ii) parties who are not registered users can inspect the case file by presenting a copy of the approval at the service bureau.
 After verifying the approval, the service bureau will assign the inspecting party a personal computer for the inspection to be carried out.
 An inspecting party will usually be allowed 60 minutes to carry out the inspection.
 If a longer period is required, the service bureau may impose a charge for use of the computer.
 The service bureau may impose additional charges for downloading soft copies or printing hard copies of documents from the case file being inspected.

-(6) <span id="Sub-para_2"></span>Solicitors must communicate to the Registrar in writing the names of their clerks who have their authority to make searches and inspections.
+(6) Solicitors must communicate to the Registrar in writing the names of their clerks who have their authority to make searches and inspections.
 Such authority may be in respect of a specific search or inspection or for a specified period.

 (7) For the avoidance of doubt, a non-party that has obtained approval to inspect a case file may take and retain a soft copy of any document that is available for inspection.
 All copies of documents taken in the course of inspection should not be used for purposes other than those stated in the Request to inspect.
 Solicitors shall be responsible for informing their clients of this.

 Obtaining certified true copies of documents

-(8) <span id="Sub-para_3"></span>Applications to obtain certified true paper copies of documents, should be made by way of filing a Request through the Electronic Filing Service.
+(8) Applications to obtain certified true paper copies of documents, should be made by way of filing a Request through the Electronic Filing Service.

-(a) The intended use of the certified true copies should be clearly stated in the Request.
+: (a) The intended use of the certified true copies should be clearly stated in the Request.
 The relevance and necessity of the certified true copies in relation to their intended use should also be clearly described.

-(b) Once approval is received from the Court, the applicant should present a printed copy of the approved Request at the Legal Registry.
+: (b) Once approval is received from the Court, the applicant should present a printed copy of the approved Request at the Legal Registry.
 After verifying that the Request has been approved, the Legal Registry will inform the applicant of any additional fees payable.
 Any additional fees should then be stamped on the Request at the Cashier’s Office at the Legal Registry.
 Upon presentation of this stamped Request, the documents will be furnished to the applicant.

-(c) The fees prescribed by Appendix B to the Rules of Court will be payable for the above services in addition to further printing charges which may be chargeable by the Court or the service bureau for reproducing the copies in paper form.
+: (c) The fees prescribed by Appendix B to the Rules of Court will be payable for the above services in addition to further printing charges which may be chargeable by the Court or the service bureau for reproducing the copies in paper form.

 Electronic cause books and registers maintained by the Registry

-(9) <span id="Sub-para_4"></span>Order 60 of the Rules of Court provides that the Registry shall maintain information prescribed or required to be kept by the Rules of Court and Practice Directions issued by the Registrar.
+(9) Order 60 of the Rules of Court provides that the Registry shall maintain information prescribed or required to be kept by the Rules of Court and Practice Directions issued by the Registrar.
 In addition to any provisions in the Rules of Court, the Registrar hereby directs that the following information shall be maintained by the Registry:

 (a) details of all originating processes, including: